Skip to content

 Alert-fatigue trade-off

-30-sec monitoring detects faster but on hosts with poor SLA (95-98%) it creates an endless alert stream → alert fatigue → missed real incidents.
-Fix: set consecutive_fails = 3 (3 consecutive checks down = incident).
-Kills 80% of transient-glitch alerts while preserving detection for genuine problems.
+30-sec monitoring detects faster but on hosts with poor SLA it creates an endless alert stream, leading to alert fatigue and missed real incidents.
+To address this, consider setting consecutive_fails to 3, which means that three consecutive checks down would trigger an incident.
+This adjustment significantly reduces the number of transient-glitch alerts while still preserving detection for genuine problems.

 Multi-region checks